aws-samples/aws-cudos-framework-deployment/GITHUB_ISSUE_TEMPLATE.md

 ## Multi-Cloud Considerations

 ### FOCUS Dashboard Compatibility
-**Concern**: Customers using FOCUS dashboards with multi-cloud data may hesitate to use AWS-managed storage.
+**Primary Risk**: Customers using FOCUS dashboards with multi-cloud data may not be comfortable with AWS managing their query results, even temporarily.

-**Mitigation**:
-- Conservative default (`customer-managed`) for backward compatibility
-- Clear documentation about temporary nature of managed results (24h retention)
-- Emphasis that only query results (aggregated data) are temporarily stored by AWS
-- Source data remains fully under customer control
+**Key Concerns**:
+- Multi-cloud customers may prefer full control over where their data is processed and stored
+- Compliance requirements may mandate customer-managed storage
+- Trust and data sovereignty concerns with AWS-managed storage

+**Mitigation Strategy**:
+- **Conservative default**: `customer-managed` mode remains the default
+- **Optional adoption**: Managed mode is opt-in only
+- **Clear documentation**: Emphasize temporary nature (24h) and aggregated data only
+- **Customer choice**: Full flexibility to choose based on their requirements
+- **No pressure**: Implementation doesn't push customers toward managed mode

 ### Regional Availability
 - **Available**: All regions where Athena is available